BeskarDev/nexus-rpg/docs/07-magic/01-magic-spells.md

 ### Mysticism

-Mystic magic manipulates the world around you and channels its energy to turn into spells.
+Mystic magic manipulates the world around you and channels its energy by speaking Words of Power to turn into spells.

 Practicing mystic magic can take many forms.
 Devoting yourself to a god and channeling its magic, or communing with the spirits of the world directly.
 Almost every community has at least one person among them practicing mystic magic.
 From the shaman of the village, over a circle of witches, to a full priesthood to a major deity.

 - Your Spell Power is 1/2 your Spirit.
 - Your Focus is equal to (Spirit - 2) + (2 x Mysticism).
-- Choose your traditions:
+- Choose your traditions in one of two ways (this can’t be changed afterwards):
-    - Devotion (choose one tradition, and you learn three spells for it immediately and three instead of two spells whenever you learn new spells from gaining a rank in Mysticism)
+  - **Balance.** Choose any two traditions and learn two spells from among them.
+Whenever you gain a rank in Mysticism, learn two new spells of equal or lower rank for any of your traditions.
-    - Balance (choose two opposing traditions and learn two spells from among them)
-    - Scholar (choose three traditions in which neither of them opposes another one of them and learn two spells from among them)
-- Whenever you gain a rank in Mysticism, learn two new spells of equal or lower rank for any tradition you learned.
+  - **Devotion.** Choose one tradition and learn three spells from it.
+Whenever you gain a rank in Mysticism, learn three new spells of equal or lower rank for your tradition.
-- You must be holding a mystic talisman in your hand to cast mystic spells.
+- You must be holding a mystic talisman as a spellcasting anchor in your hand to cast mystic spells.

 **Mystic Traditions**